-In his federal Petition, Mr. Johns' claims are difficult to comprehend.
-It appears that he claims (1) an intervening change in "procedural law" after his direct appeal, (2) the State withheld the terms of its plea agreement with Rosemarie McNeary from the Jury/defense during her testimony, (3) the presentence investigation report (psi) was not provided to defense counsel and the defendant at least ten days before sentencing, (4) the state habeas court erred in denying petitioner's 60-1507 petition without appointing counsel and with an evidentiary hearing.
+5 In his federal Petition, Mr. Kingyon's claims are difficult to comprehend.
+It appears that he claims (1) an intervening change in "procedural law" after his direct appeal, (2) the State withheld the terms of its plea agreement with Rosemarie McNeary from the Jury/defense during her testimony, (3) the presentence investigation report (psi) was not provided to defense counsel and the defendant at least ten days before sentencing, and (4) the state habeas court erred in denying petitioner's 60-1507 petition without appointing counsel and with an evidentiary hearing.

-The state district judge held that pursuant to K.S.A.
-60-1507 (f) any action brought under K.S.A.
-60-1507 must be filed within one year of "the final order of the last Appellate Court in this State to exercise jurisdiction on a direct appeal or the termination of such appellate jurisdiction," and that Mr. Johns' state petition was not filed within that time frame.
-The 60-1507 petition timely filed, the court's review of the three issues raised, "the court file and all documents constituting the record in this case, show() the petitioner is not entitled to relief. . . ."
-In denying each of these claims, the state district court convincingly reasoned that these claims were known to petitioner at the time of his conviction and sentence, and thus could have been raised on direct appeal.
+6 The state district judge held that pursuant to K.S.A.
+60-1507(f) any action brought under K.S.A.
+60-1507 must be filed within one year of "the final order of the last Appellate Court in this State to exercise jurisdiction on a direct appeal or the termination of such appellate jurisdiction," and that Mr. Kingyon's state petition was not filed within that time frame.
+The 60-1507 petition was therefore "deemed untimely" and dismissed.